triplllllex/triplllllex.github.io/index.md

 ---

 ## Brief Bio
-I'm a Software Engineer at Hithink RoyalFlush Information Network Co., Ltd. in China.
-Previously, I was on the research team at Tencent.
-My Ph.D. journey was at the University of Electronic Science and Technology of China (UESTC) in Chengdu, where I was fortunate to be mentored by Professor Zenglin Xu.
-My focus is on harnessing language models for a variety of downstream tasks, and recently, I've been delving into the fascinating world of multi-modality tasks.
+As a dedicated AI researcher, my work bridges the gap between large language models and the complex, multi-modal world we live in.
+My journey began at the University of Electronic Science and Technology of China (UESTC), where I completed my Ph.D. under the guidance of Professor Zenglin Xu.
+During my doctoral program, I also had the valuable opportunity to learn and grow as a research intern at Microsoft.
+This experience, combined with my subsequent role as a researcher at Tencent AI Lab, solidified my expertise in harnessing large-scale models for a wide spectrum of downstream tasks.

+Recently, my focus has shifted to what I see as the next frontier: multi-modality and web agents.
+I am deeply fascinated by the pursuit of a unified paradigm—a single, elegant model that can perceive, reason, and create across text, images, and other data formats.
+My long-term vision is to contribute to the development of a true "World Model."
+By integrating such a powerful generative and understanding system with autonomous agent technology, I aim to play a part in building the foundation for Artificial General Intelligence (AGI) and creating systems that can truly benefit humanity.
 ---

 ## Experience

-- 05/21 - Now: Research Intern and Researcher, Tencent AI Lab
+- 05/21 - 04/24: Research Intern and Researcher, Tencent AI Lab
 - 11/20 - 04/21: Visiting student, Westlake University
 - 09/19 - 10/20: Research Intern, Microsoft STCA nlpg
 - 09/18 - 08/19: Project leader, cooperation project with Nuance